xiix0/scam/README.md

-You will be audited by the Internal Revenue Service.
+You will receive a legacy which will place you above want.